-In conjunction with the internship, students will pursue courses in Government and Communication Studies taught by faculty from UT Austin and the Washington, D.C., community.
-Students will earn fifteen hours of upper-division course credit in Government and Communication Studies consisting of three academic courses and six hours of internship credit.
+In conjunction with the internship, students will pursue courses in government and communication studies taught by faculty from UT and the Washington, D.C., community.
+Students will earn 15 hours of upper-division course credit in government and communication studies consisting of three academic courses and six hours of internship credit.
 Specifically, the courses are:

 Students are strongly advised to consult their academic advisors to learn how the classes above will fit in their degree plans.
 Please note that some colleges and departments limit the number of hours of internship that may count toward the major or the degree.

 Because the courses count as in-residence credit, graduating seniors may participate during their final semesters.